Envac Reflow

 How might we increase the sense of community?

-These questions helped shape the Sharing feature and guided my work as I designed a new experience within the app — one that made reuse feel useful, social, and easy.
+These questions helped shape the Sharing feature and guided my work as I designed a new experience within the app, one that made reuse feel useful, social, and easy.

 The Sharing feature started with big ambitions, but also a lot of open questions.
-To create focus, I organized and facilitated a workshop to align the team on the purpose and scope of the feature.
+To create focus, I organized and facilitated a workshop to align the stakeholders on the purpose and scope of the feature.

 We asked questions like: